Pua Khein-Seng

-Pua Khein-Seng (潘健成 (Phoaⁿ Kiān-sêng); born 29 June 1974, is the inventor of USB flash drive.
+Pua Khein-Seng (潘健成 (Phoaⁿ Kiān-sêng); born 29 June 1974) is the inventor of the USB flash drive.
 In an interview with The Star, the CEO of Phison Electronics Corp based in Taiwan had incorporated the world's first single chip USB flash drive.
 He is regarded as the "father of pendrive".

 Early life

 Pua was born parents of a modest background and raised in Sekinchan, Selangor, Malaysia, He completed his schooling at Pin Hwa High School, Klang, Selangor.
 Pua received his undergraduate education in electrical control engineering at the National Chiao Tung University, Taiwan and has since then resided in Taiwan.